The Rave/Eagles Club: The Rave Bar

 The Rave Bar is a small intimate club.
-Numerous acts have made their Wisconsin debut here, including Dave Matthews Band, Nirvana, Les Claypool, The Features, Third Eye Blind, Smash Mouth, Blink-182, Creed, Pearl Jam, Red Is The Sea, Cody Hansen, Unlimited Production Music-UPM (featuring: Ewill, Rob, Killah and Prod) and Tantric.
+Numerous acts have made their Wisconsin debut here, including Dave Matthews Band, Les Claypool, The Features, Third Eye Blind, Smash Mouth, Blink-182, Creed, Pearl Jam, Red Is The Sea, Cody Hansen, Unlimited Production Music-UPM (featuring: Ewill, Rob, Killah and Prod) and Tantric.

 There is an unused swimming pool in the basement.

 The Rave Craft Beer Lounge

 The Rave Vibe Room was designed to feature up and coming bands, similar to The Rave Bar, while also catering to DJ's.

 The Penthouse Lounge

 On the concierge level (2nd level) and comfortably holds a group of 200 or so with a full bar, table seating, and an optional stage.
 Notable events include the Trevin SkyDiving incident.

 Eagles Club

 The Eagles Club was named to the National Register of Historic Places on July 29, 1986.

 In March 2014, Dennis Munson Jr. died hours after his amateur debut as a kickboxer at Milwaukee's Eagles Club.
 An investigation by the Journal Sentinel uncovered a series of errors by the officials responsible for safety during the unregulated fight – part of the fast-growing world of combat sports.